 In computing New York entire net income modifications to federal taxable income are provided for under Article 33 of the Tax Law.
+These modifications apply only to life insurance corporations.

 1. Exclusion of Interest, Dividends and Capital Gains from Subsidiary Capital